 Union Agency Building

 Location.
 35° 45.989′ N, 95° 24.859′ W. Marker is in Muskogee, Oklahoma, in Muskogee County.
 Marker is on Honor Heights Drive, on the left when traveling north.
+Marker is on the Five Civilized Tribes Museum grounds.
 Touch for map.
-Marker is on the Five Civilized Tribes Museum grounds.
 Marker is at or near this postal address: 1101 Honor Heights Drive, Muskogee OK 74401, United States of America.
+Touch for directions.

 Also see . . .

 1. Union Agency.
 (Submitted on October 11, 2017, by William Fischer, Jr. of Scranton, Pennsylvania.)

 2. The Union Agency Historical Info at Library of Congress.
 (Submitted on October 11, 2017, by William Fischer, Jr. of Scranton, Pennsylvania.)

 3. Five Civilized Tribes Museum.
 (Submitted on October 11, 2017, by William Fischer, Jr. of Scranton, Pennsylvania.)

 Credits.
 This page was last revised on October 11, 2017.
 It was originally submitted on October 11, 2017, by William Fischer, Jr. of Scranton, Pennsylvania.
 This page has been viewed 154 times since then and 28 times this year.
 Photos: 1, 2, 3. submitted on October 11, 2017, by William Fischer, Jr. of Scranton, Pennsylvania.